-Phosphate buffered saline (PBS) is supplied as sterile solution and can be used as the negative control.
+Phosphate buffered saline is supplied as sterile solution and can be used as the negative control.
 Store the stock solution at room temperature.
-Alternatively, a solution of polyethylene glycol or any other material known to be non-hemolytic can be used as the negative control.
+Alternatively, a solution of polyethylene glycol or any other material known not to be hemolytic can be used as the negative control.
 When such reagents are used, please refer to the preparation and storage instructions by the reagent manufacturer.